RSBalchII/cohort-15-data-science/Capstone/project-core-strenths.md

-Certainly!
-Here's a basic list of the positives your project has, focusing on the datasets, data sources, and questions that can be answered:
+Here's a basic list of the positives this project has, focusing on the datasets, data sources, and questions that can be answered:

 ### Datasets and Sources